shahjalal132/WooCommerce-Bulk-Product-Import/README.md

 - **Flexibility**: Adapts to various data sources and formats, providing versatility in product management.
 - **Reliability**: Developed with robust error handling and logging to ensure reliable performance.

+## Prerequisites

+- **PHP**: You have good understanding of PHP.
+- **MySQL**: You have a basic understanding of MySQL.
+- **Google Sheets API**: You have a basic understanding of the Google Sheets API.
+- **WooCommerce Development**: You have a basic understanding of the WooCommerce development.
+- **Theme Development**: You have a basic understanding of the theme development.
+- **WooCommerce**: The plugin requires the latest version of WooCommerce.
+- **WordPress**: The plugin requires the latest version of WordPress.
+- **Cron Jobs**: The plugin requires the ability to schedule cron jobs.

 ## Technical Details

 - **Compatibility**: Compatible with the latest versions of WooCommerce and WordPress.